dnicholson314/lugach-app/README.md

-LUGACH is a React application that makes Liberty GAs lives easier.
+LUGACH is an [Electron](https://www.electronjs.org/) application that makes Liberty GAs lives easier.

 See [the CLI/TUI version of LUGACH](https://github.com/dnicholson314/lugach) that spawned the idea for this application.

-To-dos:
+## To-dos

 - **Add encryption for secrets**
 - **Add manual linking of Top Hat courses to Canvas courses**